 - Write Protection: this function prevents to type any key.
-Very useful if we are running some important command that can be interrupted if some key is pressed accidentally.
+Very useful if we are running some important commands that can be interrupted if some key is pressed accidentally.

-- Always visible: this option allows the window of the session to be always in the foreground, and so we can take a look on what is happening in the open session.
+- Always visible: this option allows the window of the session to be always in the foreground, and so we can take a look at what is happening in the open session.

-This program is without a doubt ideal for system administrators that has Windows as their primary Operating System.
+This program is without a doubt ideal for system administrators that have Windows as their primary Operating System.
 It is free, simple to use and with lots of useful functionality.